 This means that one 'farm' does gavage, and gavage only.
 Battery cages made sure the birds didn't move and made the insertion of the feeding pipe easier and quicker by a couple of seconds for each bird.
 Time = money.
 The force-feeder I visited at the time couldn't conceive of a system without battery cages.
 I'd like to visit him again to see how he's getting on with the new communal cages.
 I must just say that the guy was very pleasant and completely honest about his production facility.
 He compared himself to Bernard Mathews!

-Some battery foie gras ducks in the miserable last two
+Some battery foie gras ducks in the miserable last two weeks of their life. |

 An agricultural college local to me in France recently let me have a look at the new cages and see how they work at feeding time.
 Although not exactly pleasant to see, they were far, far, far, FAR kinder than the battery cages.
 The birds were calm, unstressed, able to move around.
 The whole atmosphere was different.
 I didn't have the urge to cry or let them all out, like I did at the battery cage place.